mohitharshan123/open-bank-connector/README.md

 ## Extensibility: Adding New Providers

-The system is designed for easy extensibility.
-To add a new provider (e.g., Basiq), you only need to update the SDK.
+The system is designed for easy extensibility using a **config-driven approach**.
+To add a new provider (e.g., Basiq), you only need to:
+1. Define provider types and transformer
+2. Create a config file with endpoints, headers, and transformer
+3. Create a simple provider class extending `ConfigurableProvider`
+4. Register in SDK and update microservice

 The microservice, API gateway, and frontend remain unchanged.
+The config-driven approach eliminates boilerplate code - authentication, account fetching, and balance retrieval are handled automatically by `ConfigurableProvider`.

 ### Example: Adding Basiq Provider